Ralf's Ramblings: Research

 From Stacks to Trees: A new aliasing model for Rust

 Since last fall, Neven has been doing an internship to develop a new aliasing model for Rust: Tree Borrows.
 Hang on a second, I hear you say – doesn’t Rust already have an aliasing model?
 Isn’t there this “Stacked Borrows” that Ralf keeps talking about?
-Indeed there is, but Stacked Borrows is just one proposal for a possible aliasing model – and it has its problems.
+Indeed there is, but Stacked Borrows is just one proposal for a possible aliasing model – and it has its fair share of problems.
 The purpose of Tree Borrows is to take the lessons learned from Stacked Borrows to build a new model with fewer issues, and to take some different design decisions such that we get an idea of some of the trade-offs and fine-tuning we might do with these models before deciding on the official model for Rust.

 Neven has written a detailed introduction to Tree Borrows on his blog, which you should go read first.
 He presented this talk at a recent RFMIG meeting, so you can also watch his talk here.
 In this post, I will focus on the differences to Stacked Borrows.
 I assume you already know Stacked Borrows and want to understand what changes with Tree Borrows and why.